 Decent Homes Standard

-The Decent Homes Standard, which sets minimum standards for the condition of social homes, has been under review for several years.
+The government is consulting on changes to the Decent Homes Standard, including introducing a Minimum Energy Efficiency Standard for social rented homes.
 Here, you’ll find the latest information for housing associations as this develops.

 Housing Health and Safety Rating System